Home > PC Builds > Power Supplies

 If you don't have time to read this whole FAQ (it's pretty long as I've tried to make this guide as comprehensive as I can), just read this section to get a quick overview of what to look for when choosing a good power supply for your new gaming system.

 • PSU Brand/Make.
 When buying PC parts or accessories, the brand of the product isn't always the most important factor.
 For example, when choosing a motherboard, there's only 4 main brands that all have good models, with no brand being clearly better or worse than the others overall in terms of their options.
 But with power supplies, the brand - or to be more specific, the make of the physical unit itself that may be sourced from another company - is a crucial consideration and the first thing to be aware of.
 NOT that PSU brand is the only factor, but it's important because different PSU brands source their units from different manufacturers, and the difference in quality can be substantial from one manufacturer to another.
-More on PSU brands further below.
+More specific information on good PSU brands is at the end of this guide.

 • Warranty Length.
 A quick tell as to the quality and reliability of a particular PSU is its included warranty period.
 In general, the longer the warranty included with a PSU, the more trust the manufacturer/brand has in that particular unit, and the better that model is going to be in terms of quality/reliability.
 The very best tier-A power supplies on the market will have a long 10 year warranty, sometimes even longer such as the 12 years of the Seasonic TX-1000.
 Most good mid-tier PSUs will offer at least 5 years warranty.
 If the warranty is 3 years or less, it's one sign you're potentially looking at a lower quality unit.